 Racist and homophobic incidents and other incidents of harassment or bullying are dealt with by the member of staff present and will be escalated using the school’s standard operating procedures where necessary.
 All incidents are reported to the head teacher and logged in SIMS and racist incidents are reported to the governing body and local authority on a termly basis.

-Incidents between staff will be dealt with in accordance with our Dignity at Work policy.
+Incidents between staff will be dealt with in accordance with our Anti-bullying, harassment and discrimination policy.

 What is a discriminatory incident?